FREE Activities For Kids in the Autumn School Holidays 2019

 Where: 2 Murray Street, Darling Harbour, Sydney

 Pirate or sailor enthusiasts will love browsing through the museum as it captures our ocean voyages with fascinating artefacts, lively exhibitions, fun activities for kids and even the chance to board ships!
-You can get the Free Galleries Ticket which covers the permanent galleries, a Sea Science Pontoon, and the under 5s play zone Mini Mariners Play, to name a few.
+You can get the Free Galleries Ticket which covers the permanent galleries, a Sea Science Pontoon, and the under 5s play gallery to name a few.

 Where: Various locations